 Do not put anything on or around the airbag covers or attempt to manually open them.
 You may damage the airbags and you could be injured because the airbags are not there to protect you.
 These protective covers are designed to open only when the airbags are inflated.
-2

-- When the crash sensor detects an impact requiring the airbags, it signals the inflator units.
-A large quantity of nontoxic nitrogen gas is generated to inflate the airbags.
-The airbag covers separate and fold out of the way as the airbags inflate to their full size.
-The airbags then quickly deflate while helping to restrain the driver and passenger.
-The airbag gas is vented through the airbag material towards the instrument panel.
-In this way the airbags do not interfere with your control of the vehicle. - The knee impact bolster helps protect the knees and working with the seat belts, position you for the best interaction with the airbags.
+• The Driver and Passenger Airbag/Inflator Units are located in the center of the steering wheel and the right side of the instrument panel.
+When the ORC detects a collision requiring the airbags, it signals the inflator units.
+A large quantity of nontoxic gas is generated to inflate the front airbags.
+Different airbag inflation rates may be possible based on collision severity and occupant size.
+The steering wheel hub trim cover and the upper right side of the instrument panel separate and fold out of the way as the bags inflate to their full size.
+The bags fully inflate in about 50-70 milliseconds.
+This is about half of the time it takes to blink your eyes.
+The bags then quickly deflate while helping to restrain the driver and front passenger.
+The driver's front airbag gas is vented through vent holes in the sides of the airbag.
+The passenger's front airbag gas is vented through vent holes in the sides of the airbag.
+In this way the airbags do not interfere with your control of the vehicle.

+• The Knee Blocker Airbag helps protect the knees and working with the seat belts, position you for the best interaction with the airbags.